 Preschool Child Development, Associate of Applied Science

 The Associate of Applied Science (AAS) in Preschool Child Development degree prepares students to work in a variety of educational and childcare settings, including preschools, public schools, private schools, Head Start, Relief Nurseries, and family home settings that serve preschool children.
 This degree offers students the opportunity to gain enhanced practical experience through practicum and student teaching courses.
 This degree program is fully articulated with Southern Oregon University’s early childhood development program.
 Students who transfer to Southern Oregon University, and are accepted into the program, should be able to complete requirements for the bachelor's degree.
-All coursework specific to childhood education and family studies degrees and certificates is offered online through Southwestern.
+All coursework specific to early childhood education degrees and certificates is offered online through Southwestern.
 Transfer courses that meet Southwestern’ s course outcomes are readily accepted into the program.

 Entry Requirements